Stream Lineage¶

 stocks

-topic, using these settings:- Name:
+topic, using these settings:- Select the Stock trades template

 You’ll also need to generate and save an API key and secret for this cluster, if you have not done so already.